james-hu/chat-about-video/README.md

 **Gemini**

-For using Gemini hosted in Google Cloud,
+To use Gemini hosted on Google Cloud:

 ```shell
 npm i @google/generative-ai